apache/mxnet/example/rcnn/README.md

   `model` folder will be used to place model checkpoints along the training process.
 * Start training by running `python -m tools.train_rcnn --proposal ss` to use the selective search proposal.
 * Start testing by running `python -m tools.test_rcnn --proposal ss`.

+## Approximate Joint Training
+* Support training faster-rcnn model using end2end training method which is implemented by approximate joint training, and it is almost the same as [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn)
+* Start end2end training by running `python -u train_end2end.py`, please using `python train_end2end.py --help` to query how to setting the training paramters, such as you can setting the step of dropping lr by `--factor-step`.

 ## Information
 * Download link to trained model